oa495/Midterm/README.md

 An educational adventure that takes place in space.
 Visit all of the planets.
 Learn their names, and much more.

+Download the source code and executables on [GitHub](https://github.com/ybk380/Midterm/tree/braden)

 ## System Requirements
-Either run the source code within Processing (v3.0a4), or double click the included executable specific to your system.
+Either run the source code within Processing (v3.0a4 recommended), or double click the included executable specific to your system.
 You must have Java installed on your computer.